January 1, 2010

 I availed myself of this opportunity, as you can see at the end of the video (see below).
 However, my Zozobra-fication didn’t completely take.
 I spent a couple of days in Tulsa talking with my dad, who was there for me when I needed him.
 Then in October I spent a few days in Milwaukee with my former GS colleague and Asian sub-continent traveling buddy “Ms. Andrea” and her husband Tom.
 (Tom and Andrea, I don’t know what my final Kleenex tab was, but I promise I’m good for it, one of these days.)

 Not surprisingly (since I moved out of state), along with family the most important people in my “year different” were people I didn’t even know existed twelve months ago.
 That’s a hopeful thing, I think.
 Thanks to all of you.

 Of course, one constant has been my amazing daughter Stacy.
 She’s in her second year of teaching high school multi-media computer programming near Dallas, and next summer will be her fourth year working for the Texas Rangers baseball club in charge of player will-call tickets.
+Visit her blog with her own video creations.
 I can’t say enough about her, so I’ll just say … I love her.
+She’s also on Facebook and Twitter if you’d like to keep up with her.
 And I should credit her for the better photos in my video review.